ergo-services/ergo/docs/basics/generic-types.md

 ### gen.Error

 `gen.Error` is a wrapping error type used as a process exit reason.
-It carries a formatted message, the wrapped causes for identity preservation via `errors.Is`/`errors.Unwrap`, and an optional captured mailbox.
+It carries a message, the causes it wraps - whose identity is observable through `errors.Is` and survives a trip across the network - and an optional captured mailbox.

 ```go
 type Error struct {